Jaimes McKee

 Jaimes Anthony McKee (麥基; born 14 April 1987) is a former professional footballer who played as a forward or winger.
-He is currently the assistant coach of Hong Kong U-23.
+He is the assistant coach of Hong Kong U-23.

 He was the top scorer of the Hong Kong Senior Shield in the 2006–07 season and the top scorer of the Hong Kong First Division in the 2012–13 season.
 Born in England, he was raised mainly in Hong Kong and was selected 53 times for the Hong Kong national football team between 2012 and 2019.
 He is the grandson of former Birmingham City footballer Frank McKee.

 Early life

 McKee was born on 14 July 1987 in Birmingham, England.
 He moved to Dubai with his family when he was 2 years old.
 McKee's family then moved to Hong Kong in 1997 where he began playing football.
 McKee studied at King George V School in Hong Kong and played in the inter-school football competition of the Hong Kong Schools Sports Federation.